Arsenic: History

+which was thought to increase the pigment's brightness.
+One account of the illness and 1821 death of Napoleon implicates arsenic poisoning involving wallpaper.

-Two arsenic pigments have been widely used since their discovery – Paris Green and Scheele's Green.
+Two arsenic pigments have been widely used since their discovery – Paris Green in 1814 and Scheele's Green in 1775.
 After the toxicity of arsenic became widely known, these chemicals were used less often as pigments and more often as insecticides.
 In the 1860s, an arsenic byproduct of dye production, London Purple, was widely used.
 This was a solid mixture of arsenic trioxide, aniline, lime, and ferrous oxide, insoluble in water and very toxic by inhalation or ingestion But it was later replaced with Paris Green, another arsenic-based dye.
 With better understanding of the toxicology mechanism, two other compounds were used starting in the 1890s.
 Arsenite of lime and arsenate of lead were used widely as insecticides until the discovery of DDT in 1942.